Linear LED High Bay Lighting for Warehouses, Cold Storage and Gym Applications

 Dimming and Control Capability

 All of our high bays have low voltage dim to off capability built into the driver.
 Fixtures may be prepared with dimming leads to run low voltage wiring to a dimmer switch or may specified with line voltage dimming drivers.

 Integral control sensors may be added to the fixture to control on/off for occupancy or configure desired dimming levels.
 1st source also offers wireless control systems that may be controlled by a PC or hand held device.

-Extreme heat within a high output fixture can cause gel capacitors to dry out inside the driver components.
+Extreme internal heat inside any high output LED fixture can cause gel capacitors to dry out within the driver components.
 In turn, this causes premature driver failure long before the end of rated life.
-A well designed high bay should be constructed of aluminum (superior to steel for heat dissipation), vented for heat escape, and provide adequate heat sink to absorb and disperse heat away from LED diodes and drivers.
+A well designed linear LED high bay should be constructed of aluminum (superior to steel for heat dissipation), vented for heat escape, and provide adequate heat sink to absorb and disperse heat away from LED diodes and drivers.

 In many cases, lighting manufacturers will base fixture efficacy on open fixtures without lenses.
 This is excellent for stating high LPW (lumens per watt), but may not be suitable for the needs of the application.
 Accurate lumen calculations need to be addressed with and without lenses for the best measure of performance.

 Fixture efficiency is calculated by the amount of light produced by the light source within the fixture vs the total amount of light emitted by the fixture.
 Fixture efficacy is the measurement of useful light output per unit of electricity.
-This is calculated by dividing the total lumens emitted from the fixture by the total wattage consumed by the light fixture…lumens per watt (LPW).
+This is calculated by dividing the total lumens emitted from the light fixture by the total wattage consumed by the light fixture, lumens per watt (LPW).

 To eliminate guesswork, the the most accurate method for determining light measurements (foot-candles) and the lumens needed per fixture is to prepare or request a photometric lighting layout using credible IES files.